On the Day of the TExMaT Test

 - If the test administrator questions the ID you present, you may be required to provide supplemental ID.
 If positive confirmation cannot be made, you may not be permitted to test or your test score may be withheld.

 - All test takers are encouraged to bring at least two forms of acceptable ID each time they report to a test center.
-Prior admission to a test center based on a given ID document does not ensure that that document will be considered acceptable.
+Prior admission to a test center based on a given ID document does not ensure that this document will be considered acceptable.
 Test centers are not required to hold your seat if you leave the center to obtain acceptable identification.

-- Admission to the test center does not ensure that the ID you provided is valid or that your scores will be reported.
+- Admission to the test center and completing the test does not ensure that the ID you provided is valid or that your scores will be reported.
 All reported cases of questionable ID are subject to review and approval by the ETS Office of Testing Integrity either during or after the test administration.
 ETS reserves the right to withhold and/or cancel scores in the event that the ID requirements set forth herein are not met.

 - You may be required to show your ID and/or to sign a test center log at various points throughout the test administration.